 Being hit by a semi-truck is a traumatic event.
 In most cases, the occupants of the other vehicle sustain catastrophic injuries in the collision.
 According to the National Highway Traffic Safety Administration (NHTSA), over 70 percent of the deaths and injuries in a semi-truck vs. other vehicle accidents are sustained by the occupants of the other vehicles.

 The large disparity in the injury and death statistics is caused in part by the difference in the size and weight of the vehicles involved in the accident.
 A passenger vehicle is not built to withstand the force of an impact from a large semi-truck.
 In many cases, when a passenger vehicle is hit by a semi-truck, the passenger vehicle is crushed by the force of the impact.

 During 2014, it is estimated that 3,903 people died and 111,000 people were injured in crashes involving semi-trucks.
-Because the damages in a semi-truck accident claim are usually quite substantial, it is critical that the responsible party or parties are identified and named in a lawsuit to ensure that the victim has the best chance of receiving full compensation for his or her damages, injuries, and losses.
-The insurance company, the driver, and other parties will try to blame each other to mitigate the liability each party has for the damages suffered by the accident victims.
+Because the damages in a semi-truck accident claim are usually quite substantial, it is critical that the responsible party or parties are identified and named in a lawsuit to ensure that you have the best chance of receiving full compensation for your damages, injuries, and losses.
+The insurance company, the driver, and other parties will try to blame each other to mitigate the liability each party has for the damages suffered.

 Identifying the Liable Parties in A Semi-Truck Accident

 When a person is hit by a semi-truck, the first priority is to seek medical attention for injuries.
 However, another high priority should be contacting an Indiana semi-truck accident attorney for help.
 The trucking company and the insurance company send a team of professionals to investigate the accident scene and to secure evidence.